- Practice Areas

 Case manager is a title that low-end injury and car accident lawyers in Georgia made up for assistants that keep their clients off their backs.
 Case managers usually have no formal degrees or training and their skill level can be all over the map.
 You typically will be assigned a case manager if you work with a TV advertising law firm.
 Those firms actually don’t have that many lawyers but they are stuffed with case managers.
 Some case managers are very sweet and intelligent people, but those are few and far between.

 As I said, some are good and some are bad.
-The key test is to ask to set an in person meeting with the lawyer.
+The key test is to ask to set an in-person meeting with the lawyer.
 Tell them that the purpose of the meeting is so you can have the lawyer lay out the strategy and timelines.
-The questions you want answered are:
+The questions you want to be answered are:

 If you decide to stay with the case manager because they seem nice, you are doing it at your own considerable risk.
 Case managers cannot file lawsuits and tend to switch law firms on a frequent basis.
 We get so many calls from people saying “My case manager left the firm and now I have a new one, is that a problem?”
 Yes, it’s a problem because a high turnover rate means the employees are unhappy and the firm is badly run.
 If they cannot handle their own business, how are they going to handle yours?